wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 ### 3.9: 24 Jun 2020

-__Nikolay Shpakovsky.
+__Nikolai Shpakovsky.
 TRIZ and the application of the methodology to problem solving.
 A presentation on your questions.__

 ### 3.8: 27 May 2020